20 Best Movies Based on True Stories to Watch

 Billie Holiday (Andra Day) rose to fame in the 1930s and was adored by fans of all races.
 Following the release of her controversial ballad, “Strange Fruit,” discomfort rippled through the United States—so much so that the FBI became involved.
 Led by Federal Agent Jimmy Fletcher, the FBI targeted Billie Holiday in an effort to racialize the war on drugs and stop her from singing “Strange Fruit” for good.

-For more movies based on true stories, check out our guide to the best biopics on Hulu, including Pam & Tommy, Judy, and more.
+For more movies based on true stories, check out our guide to the best biopics on Hulu, including Pam & Tommy, Vice, and more.